 So what happens in the first session?

 I currently work within my own private clinical practice and offer short term and long term therapy.
-I also work for a charitable organisation in SW London.
-I attend supervision on a weekly basis which allows me to reflect on my practice in order to maximise my clients’ experience of therapy and assist them towards therapeutic change.
+I attend supervision which allows me to reflect on my practice in order to maximise my clients’ experience of therapy and assist them towards therapeutic change.

-I am a registered member of the BACP (British Association of Counsellors and Psychotherapists) and I adhere to the BACP's Ethical Framework for Good Practice in Counselling and Psychotherapy.
+I am a registered and accredited member of the BACP (British Association of Counsellors and Psychotherapists) and I adhere to the BACP's Ethical Framework for the Counselling Professions.

 Training, qualifications & experience